Share the article

 Transfer of antibiotic resistance

-Bacteria can share genes with each other in a process called horizontal gene transfer.
-This can occur both between bacteria of the same species and between different species and by several different mechanisms, given the right conditions.
-Gene transfer results in genetic variation in bacteria and is a large problem when it comes to the spread of antibiotic resistance genes.
+Bacteria can share genes with each other through a process called horizontal gene transfer.
+This can occur between bacteria of the same or different species via several mechanisms, under the right conditions.
+Gene transfer leads to genetic variation in bacteria and poses a significant problem when it comes to the spread of antibiotic resistance genes.

 Ways for bacteria to share their genes: